 Sport & Society

-The Sport & Society research group focuses on the public values of sports, such as well-being, inclusion and public health, and sport-related social challenges, such as doping, match-fixing, corruption, criminal infiltration and political interference.
+The Sport & Society chair focuses on the public values of sports, such as well-being, inclusion and public health, and sport-related social challenges, such as doping, match-fixing, corruption, criminal infiltration and political interference.
 The research questions centre on what public values and public issues arise in sports, how public and private organisations deal with them and what this means for society in general and the sports world in particular.

-The core research themes of the Sport & Society research group stem from the growing interconnectedness of sports with society.
+The core research themes of the Sport & Society chair stem from the growing interconnectedness of sports with society.
 Broader societal and political developments affect sports while, vice versa, the social impact of sport is increasing.
 Through critical analysis, the research group aims to offer concrete solutions to these issues and have an impact on society, within and outside the sports sector.

 There are a wide range of crucial cases in the sports sector, in which relevant, general governance and organisational issues feature prominently, often to an extreme degree.
 Examples are issues relating to diversity in organisations, the cultural aspects of diversity in organisations, the cultural aspects of organisational change, the hybridisation of organisations, private authority and the creation of public values.